KyleOndy/GearBot-irc/README.md

 Want to submit a PR?
 I'd be forever grateful.

 ## Fixes Needed ##
-* Unicode support?
-Some chracter crashed the bot.
+* Unicode support? non ascii? chracter crashed the bot.
 * **ADD TESTNG**

 ## Future Thoughts ##
 Some things I want to work towards implementing

 ### Prevent bumps from being posted ###

-Since the bot is only seeded with the initial front page posts, a post that is bumped will be triggered like a new post.
-The frequency of this happening decreases the longer that bot run.

 Possibly prevent this checking number of post in the thread?

 ### Alert on new post vs title change ###